thewhitetulip/web-dev-golang-anti-textbook/content/0installtools_md.md

 # Installation

-This chapter is taken from [install](https://golang.org/doc/install) verbatim, except for the changes to be made to adapt to this book's styling format.
+This chapter is taken from [install page](https://golang.org/doc/install) verbatim, except for the changes to be made to adapt to this book's styling format.

 ### System requirements